 DBHDD PolicyStat enables community providers of mental health, developmental disabilities and/or addictive diseases services to have access to all DBHDD policies that are relevant for community services.
 DBHDD PolicyStat can be accessed online anytime at http://gadbhdd.policystat.com.
-Beginning in July 2012, the placement of policies in DBHDD PolicyStat replaced the policies previously included in the <a href="http://www.providers.gov/provide
+By virtue of their contract or agreement with DBHDD, providers are required to comply with DBHDD policies relevant to their contracted services and/or according to the applicability as defined in the policy itself.

-Additional information about how to utilize DBHDD PolicyStat is included in the following policy: Access to DBHDD Policies for Community Providers, 04-100.
+Additional information about how to utilize DBHDD PolicyStat is included in Access to DBHDD Policies for Community Providers, 04-100.